-All services are contingent upon no outstanding college accounts or other college obligations.
+All services including transcript release and verification of enrollment are contingent upon no outstanding college accounts or other college obligations.

 Withdrawal from College Enrollment: Any student desiring to withdraw from the College must follow official withdrawal procedures.
 The student must visit the Registrar's Office to initiate the process.
 Withdrawing students are assigned grades according to procedures outlined above (see "Course Withdrawal").